 I smiled back.
 My resolve strengthened in that smile.
 I was still nervous, but Toby’s smile set me at ease.
 That bird shriek ran through the building again.
 These shrieks appeared to occur at twelve-second intervals, and they interrupted my exchange between these two students a number of times.
 I surveyed the floor for a moment, searching for this bird.
 I wondered why such a school would put such a loud, shrieking bird among these students, but the female student and Toby continued to interrupt my search with questions regarding why I was there.

-I told the young female student and Toby that I was here to help Toby, and Toby smiled.
-After we talked a bit more, the two students left me, and they went to engage in the activities of the day.
+“I’m here to work with Toby,” I said.
+Toby smiled.
+After the three of us talked for a little while, the two students left me to engage in the activities of the day.
 The female looked to be about twenty-years-old, and Toby looked to be a couple years her junior.
 I couldn’t take my eyes off Toby.
-I thought he seemed like a nice kid, and I couldn’t understand why the director felt the need to warn me.
+I thought he seemed like such a nice kid, and I couldn’t understand why the director felt the need to warn me.
 I figured that the director probably offered such disclaimers to all applicants, and that the officers of the school required the director to provide the warning to all prospective applicants as they decided whether the job was suitable for them.
 I also figured that Toby had a dark side, and that it would be my job to help Toby avoid feeling the need to act out.